To begin with, Legal Aid is defined as legal advice, assistance, representation, education, and mechanisms for alternative dispute resolution.

 The Bill seeks to facilitate access to legal representation for poor and vulnerable accused persons by: expanding the meaning of legal aid beyond merely providing counsel, designating the Ministry of Justice as the Government entity that is responsible for the provision of legal aid on behalf of the state, impose an obligation on Government to provide legal aid to persons entitled to legal aid according to Article 28 (3) of the Constitution and finally to impose a criteria for providing legal aid by Government and the accredited legal aid services providers.

-The Bill also seeks to ensure that legal aid is prompt and effective, free and voluntary, accessible by all persons regardless of age, race, colour, gender, language, religion or belief, political or other opinion and social status.
+The Bill also seeks to ensure that legal aid is prompt and effective, free and voluntary, accessible by all persons regardless of age, race, color, gender, language, religion or belief, political or other opinion and social status.
 It is equitable except that priority shall be given to men, women, children and groups with special needs and where it is granted to a child, it is in the best interest of the child.